-HB 0015 Sales and Use Tax by Clemons
+HB 0015 Taxation by Clemons

-Sales and Use Tax; Requires marketplace providers & persons located outside FL to remit discretionary sales surtax; replaces taxation of mail order sales with taxation of remote sales; provides entities making remote sales are dealers for sales & use taxes; requires entities to collect & remit additional fees at time of sale; authorizes marketplace providers & sellers to agree for marketplace sellers to collect taxes & fees; provides relief to persons for liability for tax, penalty, & interest due on remote sales; provides alternative method to calculate unemployment contribution in specified years; provides for deposit of funds in Unemployment Compensation Trust Fund.
+Taxation: Requires marketplace providers & persons located outside FL to remit discretionary sales surtax; replaces taxation of mail order sales with taxation of remote sales; provides entities making remote sales are dealers for sales & use taxes; requires entities to collect & remit additional fees at time of sale; authorizes marketplace providers & sellers to agree for marketplace sellers to collect taxes & fees; provides relief to persons for liability for tax, penalty, & interest due on remote sales; provides alternative method to calculate unemployment contribution in specified years; provides for deposit of funds in Unemployment Compensation Trust Fund.
 Effective Date: July 1, 2021

-03/21/2021 HOUSE Now in Commerce Committee
+03/30/2021 HOUSE Committee Substitute Text (C2) Filed

-SB 0050 Sales and Use Tax by Gruters
+SB 0050 Taxation by Gruters

-Taxes and Fees on Remote Sales; Expanding the definition of the term "retail sale" to include sales facilitated through a marketplace; requiring marketplace providers and persons located outside of this state to remit discretionary sales surtax when delivering tangible personal property to a county imposing a surtax; providing that certain marketplace providers are dealers for purposes of the sales and use tax; providing that a marketplace seller, rather than the marketplace provider, is liable for sales tax collection and remittance under certain circumstances, etc. Effective Date: Except as otherwise expressly provided in this act and except for this section, which shall take effect upon this act becoming a law, this act shall take effect July 1, 2021
+Taxation; Citing this act as the "Park Randall 'Randy' Miller Act"; revising the definition of the term "retail sale" to include sales facilitated through a marketplace; requiring marketplace providers and persons located outside of this state to remit discretionary sales surtax when delivering tangible personal property to a county imposing a surtax; providing that a marketplace seller, rather than the marketplace provider, is liable for sales tax collection and remittance under certain circumstances; requiring certain amounts to be deposited into the Unemployment Compensation Trust Fund during specified periods, etc. APPROPRIATION: \$353,000 Effective Date: Except as otherwise expressly provided in this act and except for this section, which shall take effect upon this act becoming a law, this act shall take effect July 1, 2021